Maldives is resplendent with extraordinary tropical islands that have earned it the candid title of the quintessential dream holiday destination.

 Over the centuries, the islands have been visited and their development influenced by sailors from countries on the Arabian Sea and the Indian Ocean littorals.
 Mopla pirates from the Malabar Coast harassed the islands.
 In the 16th century, the Portuguese subjugated and ruled the islands for 15 years (1558-73) before being driven away by the warrior-patriot Muhammad Thakurufar Al-Azam.

 The Maldives is located at an important crossroad in the Indian Ocean and the visitors have left their marks.
-However, acting as a melting point the Maldives assimilated these influences and has created a unique cultural identity.
+The culture, traditions and customs of the country are influenced by Indian, Sri Lankan, Malaysian, Arab, Persian, Indonesian and even African influences.
+This fabulous cultural mix makes all the richness of the Maldives.
+However, acting as a melting point the Maldives assimilated these influences and has created a unique cultural identity for itself.

 It is primarily an Islamic country, and the populace as a whole is somewhat conservative although the laws are not as strict as those found in some Arab nations.

-Islam has also strongly influenced the local arts and crafts, with many handicrafts being decorated with intricate Arab scripts taken from the Quran.
+Islam, the state religion of the country dictates various cultural aspects of the community and it has also strongly influenced the local arts and crafts.
+Many handicrafts being decorated with intricate Arab scripts taken from the Quran.

 Islam is the state religion of the Maldives and the population is entirely Sunni Muslim.
 The citizens regard Islam as one of their society's most distinctive characteristics and believe that it promotes social harmony and national identity and the practice of other religions is illegal.